sendgrid/library-automator/python/generated_files/documentation.md

 api_key_id = "test_url_param"
 response = self.sg.client.api_keys._(api_key_id).delete()
 print response.status_code
+print response.response_body
-print response.text
+print response.response_headers
 ```

+<a name="asm"></a>
 # ASM

 ## Create a Group

+**This endoint allows you to create a new suppression group.**

-Groups are specific types of email you would like your recipients to be able to unsubscribe from or subscribe to.
+Suppression groups, or unsubscribe groups, are specific types or categories of email that you would like your recipients to be able to unsubscribe from.
 For example: Daily Newsletters, Invoices, System Alerts.

-The **name** and **description** of the Group will be visible by recipients when they are managing their subscriptions.
+The **name** and **description** of the unsubscribe group will be visible by recipients when they are managing their subscriptions.

+Each user can create up to 25 different suppression groups.

 ### POST /asm/groups